Frequently Asked Questions on Early Years Funding

 Some local authorities DO allow children to start in the middle of a term and in some circumstances we can accommodate this.
 However, very often staffing will already have been planned in advance and so it may not always be possible.

-We appreciate children do sometimes have to move in an emergency as we do our best to accommodate where we can.
+We appreciate children do sometimes have to move in an emergency and we do our best to accommodate where we can.

 How do I access the funding?

-If your child is on universal 3-4 yr ‘15 hours’ funding then there is nothing for you to do.
+If your child is on universal 3-4 yr ‘15 hours’ funding or you have been given a code for your 2yr old as being government supported, then there is nothing for you to do.
 We will make the application and apply the hours to your account.

-If you have a funding code then you need to give that to us as soon as you get it.
+If you have applied for a 30 hours funding code then you need to give that to us as soon as you get it.
 We should already hold on file the other information we require, which includes National Insurance numbers, although if we haven’t got these then it will delay the application.
 We then check the code validity and advise you accordingly.

 Once the invoice is produced for the beginning of the next term, we will apply the funding in line with the amounts shown in our price lists